 <4> Overview

-Relative risks of developing t-MDS/AML following cytotoxic treatments are substantial (e.g., ≥3-fold increased) and lifetime cumulative risks of t-MDS/AML range from <1 to 10% (Leone et al, 2010; Candelaria and Duanes-Gonzalez, 2015).
+Relative risks of developing t-MDS/AML following cytotoxic treatments are substantial (e.g., ≥3-fold increased) and lifetime cumulative risks of t-MDS/AML range from <1 to 10% (Leone et al., 2010; Candelaria and Duanes-Gonzalez, 2015).
 Some t-AML are preceded by MDS, while others are not, and latency periods, although generally fairly short, differ according to the type of cytotoxic chemotherapy.
-Although data are limited on the changing occurrence of t-MDS/AML over calendar time, a 34-year assessment (1975-2008) of 426,068 adults treated with chemotherapy for first primary cancers in the population-based SEER Program demonstrated that there have been substantial changes in t-AML risks over time that are consistent with known changes in treatment practices (Morton et al, 2013).
+Although data are limited on the changing occurrence of t-MDS/AML over calendar time, a 34-year assessment (1975-2008) of 426,068 adults treated with chemotherapy for first primary cancers in the population-based SEER Program demonstrated that there have been substantial changes in t-AML risks over time that are consistent with known changes in treatment practices (Morton et al., 2013).
 That study identified 801 cases of t-MDS/AML, a rate 4.7-fold higher than expected in the general population, with nearly half the cases occurring after breast cancer or NHL.
 Over the study period (1975-2008), t-MDS/AML risks following treatment of NHL rose steadily, but declined over the calendar year period following treatment of ovarian cancer and multiple myeloma. t-MDS/AML rates were highest during 1975-78 after treatment of primary breast cancer and Hodgkin lymphoma, then declined during the 1980s, followed by modest increases in the 1990s.
 Risks for t-MDS/AML were highest among those treated with chemotherapy for primary cancers at younger ages, although elevated risks were apparent regardless of age at treatment.
 Excess absolute risks of t-MDS/AML were highest following treatment of Hodgkin lymphoma and multiple myeloma; intermediate following treatment of lung and ovarian cancers and NHL; and lowest after treatment of breast cancer.
 Combination chemotherapy and radiotherapy was associated with non-significantly increased risks of t-MDS/AML after treatment of cancers of the lung, breast, and ovary, but not after treatment of lymphoproliferative malignancies.
 The 2008 WHO classification removed the distinction between alkylating agent-related and topoisomerase II inhibitor-related t-MDS/AML, but for etiologic purposes the literature on t-MDS/AML risks associated with these two categories of chemotherapy is discussed separately below.

 <4> Alkylating agents

 t-AML associated with alkylating agents generally occurs as a result of damage to DNA by methylation of DNA inter-strand crosslink formation.
-The main methylating forms of alkylating agents include procarbazine, dacarbazine, and temozolomide (Leone et al, 2010).
+The main methylating forms of alkylating agents include procarbazine, dacarbazine, and temozolomide (Leone et al., 2010).
 Nitrosoureas and procarbazine are associated with a high risks of t-MDS/AML.
 For example, patients with Hodgkin lymphoma treated with MOPP (nitrogen mustard, vincristine, procarbazine, and prednisone) had an absolute risk of developing t-MDS/AML of 3.4% compared with 1.3% for Hodgkin lymphoma patients treated with ABVD (doxorubicin, bleomycin, vinblastine, and dacarbazine), a regimen that does not include procarbazine or nitrogen mustard.
 Busulfan and melphalan are linked with higher risk of t-AML than cyclophosphamide.
 As a result, cyclophosphamide has replaced busulfan and melphalan in several chemotherapy regimens.